 4. Get a Side Hustle

-For some people, the only way to stop living paycheck to paycheck is to create another source of income for yourself.
+For some people, the only way to stop living paycheck to paycheck is to create another source of income for themselves.
 If your current job is not paying you a livable wage and a raise is not on the table you could try asking for extra hours/overtime.
 A lot of people now drive for Uber/Lyft or deliver for Amazon/DoorDash, etc.